 My savings this year from the changes I’ve made: (January – March)

 Cable ($360) – Netflix ($36) savings = $324

 Books (I was a frequent Amazon book buyer) savings = roughly $50

 Gym membership savings = $180

 That is over $600 in savings for almost three months.
-The savings speaks for itself, but I am also living a much more fulfilling and healthier lifestyle.
+The savings speak for themselves, but I am also living a much more fulfilling and healthier lifestyle.
 However, it can be a struggle to get started.
-But, the only way to get a handle on your finances is to tackle the problem head on.
+But, the only way to get a handle on your finances is to tackle the problem head-on.
 First, you need to collect all your financial information and sit down to balance your books.
 This means calculating your total take-home income after taxes.
-Then, you need to add up all your monthly expenses and subtract it from your income.
+Then, you need to add up all your monthly expenses and subtract them from your income.
 Creating a budget does not need to be another tedious task.
 You may be surprised when you look at your daily expenditures and find even more things you can stop paying for.

 - 5 Budgeting Tips for New Couples

 - Invest in the Best and Save Money in the Long Run